lironzua/jekyll-now/_posts/2018-5-9-ESET-device-blocker-driver-analysis.md

 Looking at the drivers mounted to my webcam, I can also see it there:
 ![camera_filter]({{ site.baseurl }}/images/camera_filter.png)

-So this is quite weird; A file-system minifilter driver that is also mounted on other devices such as the Webcam?
+So this is quite weird for me; A file-system minifilter driver that is also mounted on other devices such as the Webcam?
 I had to dig deeper and understand this.

 ESET Internet Security has a webcam protection feature:
 ![webcam_feature]({{ site.baseurl }}/images/webcam_feature.png)